 WE CAN HELP!

-If you qualify as low income, we can offer you spaying and neutering
+If you are income qualified, we can offer you spaying and neutering

 $45 Male Cat